-The ratification of the appointment of Baker Tilly as our independent registered public accounting firm for our fiscal year ending December 31, 2020 (Proposal No. 2) is considered routine under applicable federal securities rules.
-The election of Class III Directors (Proposal No. 1) is considered "non-routine" under applicable federal securities rules.
+The ratification of the appointment of Baker Tilly as our independent registered public accounting firm for our fiscal year ending December 31, 2021 (Proposal No. 5) is considered routine under applicable federal securities rules.
+All other proposals are considered "non-routine" under applicable federal securities rules.